-Primary care practitioner.
-A physician or nonphysician (e.g., nurse practitioner, physician assistant) who offers primary care medical services.
+Only authorized CCBHCs are considered mental health providers.
+To be authorized as a CCBHC, an entity must meet one of the following criteria: Has been certified by a State Medicaid agency as meeting criteria established by the Secretary for participation in the Medicaid CCBHC demonstration program pursuant to Protecting Access to Medicare Act § 223(a) (42 U.S.C. § 1396a note); or as meeting criteria within the State's Medicaid Plan to be considered a CCBHC.
+Has been recognized by the Substance Abuse and Mental Health Services Administration, through the award of grant funds or otherwise, as a CCBHC that meets the certification criteria of a CCBHC.
+OB/GYN and Includes: other prenatal care practitioner Physicians certified as obstetricians or gynecologists by the American Medical Specialties Board of Obstetrics or Gynecology or the American Osteopathic Association; or, if not certified, who successfully completed an accredited program of graduate medical or osteopathic education in obstetrics and gynecology.
+Certified nurse midwives, nurse practitioners or physician assistants who deliver prenatal care services in a specialty setting (under the direction of an OB/GYN certified or accredited provider).
+PCP Primary care practitioner.
+A physician or nonphysician (e.g., nurse practitioner, physician assistant, certified nurse midwife) who offers primary care medical services.
 Licensed practical nurses and registered nurses are not considered PCPs.
 Only certified Federally Qualified Health Centers (FQHC) are considered PCPs.
 This must be reviewed and approved by an auditor.

-- To be certified as an FQHC, an entity must meet any one of the following criteria: - Is receiving a grant under Section 330 of the Public Health Service (PHS) Act (42 United States Code Section 254a) or is receiving funding from such a grant and meets other requirements. - Is not receiving a grant under Section 330 of the PHS Act but is determined by the Secretary of the Department of Health & Human Services (HHS) to meet the requirements for receiving such a grant (qualifies as a "FQHC look-alike") based on the recommendation of the Health Resources and Services Administration. - Was treated by the Secretary of HHS for purposes of Medicare Part B as a comprehensive Federally-funded health center as of January 1, 1990. - Is operating as an outpatient health program or facility of a tribe or tribal organization under the Indian Self Determination Act or as an urban Indian organization receiving funds under Title V of the Indian Health Care Improvement Act as of October 1991. - For certification as an FQHC, the entity must meet all of the following criteria (in addition to one of the criteria above): - Provide comprehensive services and have an ongoing quality assurance program. - Meet other health and safety requirements. - Not be concurrently approved as a Rural Health Clinic.
+To be certified as an FQHC, an entity must meet any one of the following criteria: Is receiving a grant under Section 330 of the Public Health Service (PHS) Act (42 United States Code Section 254a) or is receiving funding from such a grant and meets other requirements.
+Is not receiving a grant under Section 330 of the PHS Act but is determined by the Secretary of the Department of Health &amp; Human Services (HHS) to meet the requirements for receiving such a grant (qualifies as a "FQHC look-alike") based on the recommendation of the Health Resources and Services Administration.
+Was treated by the Secretary of HHS for purposes of Medicare Part B as a comprehensive Federally-funded health center as of January 1, 1990.
+Is operating as an outpatient health program or facility of a tribe or tribal organization under the Indian Self Determination Act or as an urban Indian organization receiving funds under Title V of the Indian Health Care Improvement Act as of October 1991.
+For certification as an FQHC, the entity must meet all of the following criteria (in addition to one of the criteria above):

-Only certified Rural Health Clinics (RHC) are considered PCPs.
+Not be concurrently approved as a Rural Health Clinic (RHC).
+Only certified RHCs are considered PCPs.
 This must be reviewed and approved by an auditor.

-To be certified as an RHC, the entity must meet CMS requirements to qualify for payment via an all-inclusive rate (AIR) for medically-necessary primary health services and qualified preventive health services furnished by an RHC practitioner.
+To be certified as an RHC, the entity must meet CMS requirements to qualify for payment via an all-inclusive rate (AIR) for medically- necessary primary health services and qualified preventive health services furnished by an RHC practitioner. prescribing practitioner A practitioner with prescribing privileges, including nurse practitioners, physician assistants and other non-MDs who have the authority to prescribe medications. primary care physician Includes: General or family practice physicians.
+Geriatricians.
+General internal medicine physicians.General pediatricians.
+Obstetricians/gynecologists (OB/GYN).

-prescribing practitioner

-A practitioner with prescribing privileges, including nurse practitioners, physician assistants and other non-MDs who have the authority to prescribe medications.

-primary care physician

-Includes:

-- General or family practice physicians.

-- · Geriatricians.

-- General internal medicine physicians.

-- · General pediatricians.

-- Obstetricians/gynecologists (OB/GYN).